Claudia Jones: Deportation

 An elected member of the National Committee of the Communist Party USA, Jones also organised and spoke at events.
 As a result of her membership of CPUSA and various associated activities, in 1948 she was arrested and sentenced to the first of four spells in prison.
 Incarcerated on Ellis Island, she was threatened with deportation to Trinidad.

 Following a hearing by the Immigration and Naturalization Service, she was found in violation of the McCarran Act for being an alien (non-US citizen) who had joined the Communist Party.
 Several witnesses testified to her role in party activities, and she had identified herself as a party member since 1936 when completing her Alien Registration on 24 December 1940, in conformity with the Alien Registration Act.
 She was ordered to be deported on 21 December 1950.

 In 1951, aged 36 and in prison, she suffered her first heart attack.
 That same year, she was tried and convicted with 11 others, including her friend Elizabeth Gurley Flynn, of "un-American activities" under the Smith Act, specifically activities against the United States government.
 The charges against Jones related to an article she had written for the magazine Political Affairs under the title "Women in the Struggle for Peace and Security".
 The Supreme Court refused to hear their appeal.
 In 1955, Jones began her sentence of a year and a day at the Federal Reformatory for Women at Alderson, West Virginia.
 She was released on 23 October 1955.

 She was refused entry to Trinidad and Tobago, in part because the colonial governor Major General Sir Hubert Elvin Rance was of the opinion that "she may prove troublesome".
 She was eventually offered residency in the United Kingdom on humanitarian grounds, and federal authorities agreed to allow it when she agreed to cease contesting her deportation.
-On 7 December 1955, at Harlem's Hotel Theresa, 350 people met to see her off.
+On 7 December 1955, at Harlem's Hotel Theresa, 350 people gathered to see her off.

 United Kingdom activism

 Jones arrived in London two weeks later, at a time when the British African-Caribbean community was expanding.
 Upon her arrival, the Communist Party of Great Britain (CPGB) sent several Caribbean communists to greet her.
 These communist activists included Billy Strachan, Winston Pinder, and Jones's cousin Trevor Carter.
-However, on engaging the political community in the UK, she was disappointed to find that many British communists were hostile to a black woman.
+However, on engaging the political community in the UK, she was disappointed to find that many British communists were hostile to a Black woman.
 She immediately joined the CPGB upon her arrival in Britain and remained a member until her death.